 The federal government has continued to make available Higher Education Emergency Relief Funds (HEERF) to institutions to support students throughout the coronavirus pandemic.
 Each batch of funds has specific guidelines from the Department of Education.
 Within these guidelines Illinois Tech aims to assist as many students as possible.
 The application for Fall 2021 funds can be found below.

 Financial Aid Hardships

 The Office of Financial Aid realizes that a student and their families may face circumstances that cause their financial situation to change.
 Illinois Institute of Technology can exercise professional judgment to re-evaluate a student's financial aid package, provided that appropriate documentation is on file; this includes consideration for job loss, change in hours of employment or medical expenses.
-Current students should submit an aid appeal through the Financial Hardship Appeals Form.
+Current students should submit an aid appeal through the Financial Hardship Appeal Form.

 A financial aid staff member will contact the student when an aid appeal is submitted to confirm receipt, and additional communication will occur in the event additional clarification or documentation is needed and when a decision is reached.
 While the Office of Financial Aid will always try to accommodate families during times of need, please be aware that funding is limited.
 Once all information is submitted, the review process can normally take up to two weeks.
 Find applicable appeal deadlines for the current semester here.

 Incoming domestic undergraduate students without J-1, F-1, or H-4 visa status who are ineligible to submit a FAFSA and who are facing a financial hardship can complete the Incoming Student Application for Additional Financial Aid.
 Undocumented students who are continuing students facing a financial hardship may complete the above Financial Hardship Appeals Form.
 Additionally, students can visit the Undocumented Students page for information on resources, financial aid opportunities, news, and more.